Groups, Orders, and Dynamics: Random Walks on Left-Orderable Groups

 \subsection{Recurrence}

-As in previous sections, we continue considering a finitely-supported, symmetric probability measure $\rho$ on a group $\Gamma$ acting on the real line without global fixed points.
-We also assume that the support of $\rho$ generates $\Gamma$.
-We start with an {\em oscillation} result claiming that almost-every random orbit escapes to the infinity in both directions.
+As in previous sections, we continue to consider a symmetric probability measure $\rho$ on a group $\Gamma$ acting on the real line without global fixed points.
+We also assume that the support $\mathcal{G}$ of $\rho$ generates $\Gamma$.
+We start with a result concerning {\em oscillation} of random orbits; more precisely, it asserts that almost every random orbit escapes to infinity in both directions.
+Note that this result does not assume that $\mathcal{G}$ is finite.

 \vsp\vsp

 \begin{prop} \textit{For every $x \in \mathbb R$, almost surely we have } \end{prop}